riczaman/notes-repo/docs/topics/genAI.md

    - So for hosting you have to pay for the month but fine tuning is on a per hour basis

 ###Fine-Tuning Configuration

+2 Training Methods:
+  - *T-Few*
+  - *LoRA*: Low rank adaptation
+  - Both of them are PEFT (parameter efficient fine tuning) ie. they fine tune only a subset parameters.

+Hyperparameters:
+   1. *Total Training Epochs*: the number of times the model is trained using the entire dataset.

+   2. *Total Batch Size*: number of samples processed before updating the model parameters.
+Large batches speed up learning

+   3. *Learning Rate*: How fast the model adjusts it settings.

+   4. *Early Stopping Threshold*: When the machine should stop training if its not improving fast enough

+   5. *Early Stopping Patience*: How long the machine waits before its not learning.

+   6. *Log model metrics interval in steps*: Determines how frequently to log model metrics.

+Evaluating Fine-Tuning:

+1. *Accuracy*: Measures whether the generated tokens match the annotated tokens (labelled output)

+2. *Loss*: Tells you how many predictions the model got wrong.
+Loss decreases as the model icreases.
+A loss of 0 means all output was perfect.
+If the context is simialir then loss is low.
+ -**Loss is the preferred metric because Gen AI doesn't always know what is right**

+- Model training set needs to keys: the prompt and the completion.

+###OCI AI Generative Security
+- GPUs allocated for a customers gen AI task are isolated from other GPUs

+- dedicated GPU cluster only handles your base and fine-tuned models within your set of GPUs so there is data isolation.

+- Customer data is restricted within the customers tenancy so one customers data cant be seen by another customer.

+- Also uses `OCI IAM` for authentication and authorization.

+- `OCI Key Management` is used for secrets.

+- `OCI Object Storage buckets` for customer fine tuned models.

+Question about periods as a stop sequence: The model stops generating text once it reaches the end of the first sentence, even if the token limit is much higher.
+Explanation: Stop sequences, in the context of text generation, are special tokens or symbols used to signal the end of the generated text.
+These sequences serve as markers for the model to halt its generation process.
+Common stop sequences include punctuation marks such as periods (.), question marks (?), and exclamation marks (!), as they typically denote the end of sentences in natural language.

+- The main advantage of using few-shot model prompting to customize a Large Language Model (LLM) is its ability to adapt the model quickly and effectively to new tasks or domains with only a small amount of training data.
+Instead of retraining the entire model from scratch, which can be time-consuming and resource-intensive, few-shot prompting leverages the model's pre-existing knowledge.
+---

+##==**RAG using GenAI Service & Oracle 23 ai Vector Search**==